brandur/sorg/content/drafts/mongodb.md

 ### No Atomicity (A) (#no-atomicity)

-What happens in a big MongoDB-based production system when a request that commits multiple documents fails halfway through?
-Well, it's exactly what you would think given a few moments to think about it: Mongo only guarantees consistency within updates of a single document, so if you fail between documents, you're left with inconsistent data.
-ACID-compliant stores avoid this problem through their guarantee of _atomicity_ (the "A" in ACID) which dictates that any given transaction either succeeds fully or fails.

-In the optimal system, you have an automated process that attempts to identify this class of failure and clean them up by reverting data to a consistent state.
-But here in the real world, with deadlines and scarce engineering time, you'll almost certainly have a human operator that dives in and _manually_ repairs that bad data as your application runs into new and unexpected edge cases.
-Remember that the process could have been cut off between _any_ two Mongo commits, so you could be left with innumerable combinations of mangled information that would have to be compensated for by any automated repair system.
+In an ACID-comliant store, the _atomicity_ (the "A" in ACID) property guarantees all the work execute in a single transaction either suceeds entirely or fails, leaving the database unchanged.

+MongoDB guarantees atomicity for updates on a single document, but not beyond.
+That's enough if a single document contains all the data that needs to be changed, but any non-trivial application inevitably involves a web of relations involving many interacting models.
+MongoDB can't guarantee that changes across more than one of these are safe.

-Mongo recommends that you solve this problem by [implementing two-phase commits in your application][two-phase].
-This is certifiably _insane_.
+Their documentation recommends that you solve this problem by [implementing two-phase commits in your application][two-phase], an idea that's as bold as it is completely depraved.
 Putting your own two-phase commit into even one place is time consuming and complex.
 A real-life product may have hundreds of interacting domain objects; putting two-phase commit in every time you want guaranteed consistency between two of them is a recipe for multiplying your project's development time by 100x for no good reason at all.

-#### Example: Manual Incident Clean-up
+#### Example: Manual Request Clean-up

+TODO: This sections is not complete.

+What happens in a big MongoDB-based production system when a request that commits multiple documents fails halfway through?
+Well, you're left with inconsistent data.

+You can try to build an automated background system to compensate for this by looking for patterns in your database that are likely to be problematic, but the difficulty of this problem can be daunting.
+Failures are possible between _any two changes_ in the system, which creates a factorial set of possibilities for corruption that need to be found and addressed.

+More likely, it'll be an operator's job to go through and manually fix problems according to their human intuition.

 ### No Consistency (C) (#no-consistency)